thekeybox/keybox/README.md

 # Keybox White Paper
 ```

-© Keybox Ltd. 2019 All rights reserved.
-Disclaimer: all data provided is for information purposes only and may not form the basis of any agreement

 ```
 Valuable enterprise data is vulnerable to hacks, whether stored in the Cloud or on-premise.
 Data at rest and